 Watermelon is a very commonly used summer fruit.
 It is a member of the family Cucurbitaceae, hence can be called cucurbit.
 It is very drought tolerant and contained 93% of water.
 There are two types of farming are followed by local farmers.
 It is up to the farmer that, whether he choose the tunnel farming way to make the early approach in the market with bonus price or conventional seasonal way by cultivation in the open field after frost danger.
+There is also a funny question of people about that how many watermelons per plant.
 In this article, I will discuss watermelon farming with all mandatory points which are useful for a farmer.
 There are the following outlines under which the whole article will be discussed,

 - Watermelon benefits, watermelon side effects